baasbank/headlines/README.md

 * Clone it.
 * Create your feature branch on your local machine.
 * Push your changes to your remote branch.
-* Open a pull request.
+* Open a pull request to the master branch.

 ## Limitations